 Dear Friend of the Center,

-The 2019 Windgate ITE Residency Program has just opened its twenty-fourth run.
+Last summer, the 2019 Windgate ITE Residency Program finished its twenty-fourth run.
 This unique residency program, organized by the Center for Art in Wood and offered annually to artists and researchers seeking a deeper connection with the material of wood, is renowned for fostering creativity and excellence in this exciting and diverse field.

 Every year, the Center for Art in Wood awards eight prestigious residency Fellowships that fuel imagination, innovation, and scholarship in art in wood.
 Selected from a competitive pool of applicants from around the world, the ITE Fellows are made up of five artists, a student artist, a visual documentarian, and a researcher.
 Coming together from different nationalities, languages, and artistic approaches, the Fellows engage in a two-month communal residency experience that challenges them to push the boundaries of their vision and skill.
 The Fellows will focus on their studio work, engage in collaboration and discourse with their peers, and host an open-studio event that invites the public to view and discuss their in-process inquiries.
 The program culminates in the highly anticipated allTURNatives: Form + Spirit exhibition, which unveils the insights, breakthroughs, and progress made by the Fellows during their time on the residency.

 The Windgate International residency program is such a gift!
 For two months we get to live and work right in the center of a lively city, next to talented makers from all over the world, who become our friends as well as our inspirations.
 I’ve enjoyed this experience so much that I’m back a second time, this time in a different role.

 —Amy Forsyth, 2016 and 2019 Windgate Residency Fellow

 Thanks to the generous support of the Windgate Foundation, an endowment fund has been established to ensure that this opportunity will continue to be available for researchers and artists like Amy for many years to come.